 It was a bright, sunny, warm spring day, and the smell of dirt, that smell that you only get in the spring, filled the air, and so did the smell of the exhaust from the quads.
 My suggestion to purchase some draft horses to pull the sap sled fell on deaf ears and resulted in another round of questions, and still some doubt, about my “teenage motorcycle escapades.”

 My son quickly realized that all the buckets on the south side of the trees were overflowing, while the buckets on the north side were not, which is typical, as the sun helps get the sap moving.
 What makes the sap run?
-A very basic answer is the freeze/thaw cycle we get in the spring, however “Maple Sugaring: The Sap Run, by Land’s Sake” will provide you with a more technical answer.
+A very basic answer is the freeze/thaw cycle we get in the spring; however, “Maple Sugaring: The Sap Run, by Land’s Sake” will provide you with a more technical answer.

-We carefully removed the buckets, trying not to spill too much of the liquid and poured it through a colander, into the large homemade plastic bucket and sap sled: this removes any bugs, bark and dirt that has fallen into the sap.
+We carefully removed the buckets, trying not to spill too much of the liquid and poured it through a colander into the large homemade plastic bucket and sap sled: this removes any bugs, bark, and dirt that has fallen into the sap.

 Once the sap bucket was full, we drove off on the quads and pulled the sled back to the stainless steel boiling pan: I was still advocating for the use of Draft Horses.
 I was still not sharing my motorcycle stories.

 I don’t know how many gallons my brother and nephews collect and produce each spring.
-I do know that they make enough for a years supply of pancake breakfasts, as well as being able to send three large jars of fresh maple syrup home to my older son and husband who were both suffering from a lousy springtime cold and couldn’t make the trip.
+I do know that they make enough for a year’s supply of pancake breakfasts, as well as being able to send three large jars of fresh maple syrup home to my older son and husband, who were both suffering from a lousy springtime cold and couldn’t make the trip.
 Perhaps I should have brought home some unprocessed Maple Sap as well.